embob/cat-age-calculator/README.md

 Calculates the cat age from a human equivalent age.

-For eg. a 33 year old human is a 4 years and 3 month old cat.
+For eg. a 33 year old human is a 4 years and 3 months old cat.

 ## Why?